 The Memphis football team opened up their preseason camp today.
 Check out some highlights from the first day and hear from junior DB Bobby McCain and head coach Justin Fuente.

-Galen Scott is in his fourth season as the linebackers coach at the University of Memphis.
+Galen Scott is in his fifth season as the linebackers coach at the University of Memphis.
 He also serves as the team's Associate Head Coach.
 Scott previously worked with Justin Fuente at Illinois State from 2001-06 and remained with the Tigers staff when Fuente was given the reins of the Memphis program.